Most Popular "Civil Rights Movement" Titles

 R | 99 min | Crime, Drama

-A high school slacker kills his girlfriend and shows off her dead body to his friends.
+A high school slacker commits a shocking act and proceeds to let his friends in on the secret.
 However, the friends' reaction is almost as ambiguous and perplexing as the crime itself.

 R | 107 min | Drama, History, War